tmcdos/vue-localizer-gui/README.md

 # Vue Localizer

 I was quite enthusiastic about [Vue-i18n-translator](https://fka.dev/vue-i18n-translator/) but I felt confused when I tried to use it.
 I just could not figure out how to use it.
 It felt unfriendly to me.
 So I built a tool which serves my needs a little better.
-Hopefully, it will be useful for others, too.
+Hopefully, it will be useful for others, too - [demo](https://tmcdos.github.io/vue-localizer-gui/).

 ## Installation